 Ringgit ends lower against US dollar

-KUALA LUMPUR: The ringgit ended lower against the US dollar today due to a minor sell-off in the Malaysian bond market.
+KUALA LUMPUR: The ringgit ended lower against the US dollar in quiet session today as investors remained cautious over local capital markets against the backdrop of a possible rise in US interest rates.